stephenwilli/tmw/wp-content/plugins/feed-them-social/readme.txt

   * Log into WordPress dashboard then click **Plugins** > **Add new** > Then under the title "Install Plugins" click **Upload** > **choose the zip** > **Activate the plugin!**

 == Changelog ==
+= Version 2.3.1 Tuesday, October 17th, 2017 =
+   * FIX: Twitter Feed: Overflow auto missing for scrolling feeds.

+= Version 2.2.9 - 2.3.0 Friday, October 13th, 2017 =
+   * NEW: Instagram Shortcode: Fully Responsive gallery.
+Now you can choose the column width and whether to force the columns or make images full size on smaller containers or devices.
+See the [New Demo](http://feedthemsocial.com/instagram-feed-demo/)!
+   * NEW: Instagram Shortcode: Choose a width for the gallery.
+   * NEW: When plugin is updated or activated the cache is deleted to ensure you are seeing any changes we have made.
+   * FIX: Facebook Feed: Overflow auto missing for scrolling feeds
+   * FIX: Twitter Feed: Number Format Error showing php versions 5.6
+   * PREMIUM NEW: Facebook Options: Customize the Load More text and No More Posts, No More Photos or No More Videos text.
+   * PREMIUM NEW: Instagram Shortcode: Now you can choose the Load More button width and margin.
+   * PREMIUM NEW: Twitter Options: Customize the Load More text and No More Posts
+   * PREMIUM NEW: Instagram Options: Customize the color of the Load More button and the text.
+   * PREMIUM NEW: Instagram Options: Customize the Load More and No More Photos text.
+   * PREMIUM NEW: Instagram Shortcode: Create a Location feed.
+   * FB REVIEWS NEW: Customize the No More Reviews text.
+   * FB REVIEWS NEW: Google Reviews structured data.
+   * FB REVIEWS FIXED: popup js error when loading more reviews.
+   * FTS BAR NEW: Instagram: All new responsive gallery.
+See [New Demo](http://feedthemsocial.com/fts-bar/).
+   * FTS BAR NEW/FIX: Instagram Options: Now when converting an instagram ID you will see a list of ID's to choose from if yours was first in the list.
+   * FTS BAR NEW: Twitter: Load More button option.
+   * FTS BAR FIX: Misc CSS tweaks to override themes from wrecking our ul and li elements.
+   * COMBINED STREAMS NEW: Twitter: Hashtag, search and more feed option now available.
+   * COMBINED STREAMS NEW: Instagram: Hashtag and Location feed option now available.
+   * COMBINED STREAMS FIX: px not getting added to the height, grid column width or margin shortcode attributes if you forgot to type them before clicking generate shortcode.
+   * HAPPY HALLOWEEN!

 = Version 2.2.8 Wednesday, September 20th, 2017 =
    * NEW: Promo Image for the free plugin license page.